 ● After a few minutes, pick him up and take them back outside to repeat the full process.

-Puppies have very short attention spans, he may get distracted the first time and it’s normal for him to misunderstand what you want from him in the spot.
+Puppies have very short attention spans.
+He may get distracted the first time and it’s normal for him to misunderstand what you want from him when at the spot.

-By repeating the process a second time, you are giving him another chance to successfully do his business in the correct place.
+By repeating the process a second time, you are giving him another chance to do his business in the correct place successfully.
 This is HUGE!

-With a little more time he will learn not only to wait until you take him but if he needs to go, he will let you know!
+With a little more time he will learn not only to wait until you take him but if he needs to go, he will let you know by being vocal.

 Remember to use positive reinforcement and praise him heavily when he gets it right.

 The need for a crate is usually just in the beginning before your husky pup is properly potty trained, and while he’s still teething.